-When a little girl was old enough, she would be taught the art and secrets of embroidery and help to create her own dowry pieces.
-She would present them to her groom on their wedding day.
-Beautiful embroidery work was very highly esteemed, and could earn women great respect in their community.
+When a little girl was old enough, she would be taught the art and secrets of embroidery and she would then set out to start creating her own dowry pieces.
+She would present them to her groom and his family on her wedding day.
+Beautiful embroidery work was very highly esteemed, and could earn women great respect in her new husband's family and in their community.

-The work, energy, creativity and time that goes into creating Suzani Embroidery make them a truly "Living Art" , a "Herstory" as opposed to being part of "History".
+The work, energy, creativity and time that goes into creating Suzani Embroidery make them a truly "Living Art" .
+A "Herstory" of "History".

 Suzanis are known for their strong colours, design and original exotic patterns, and wonderful embroidery skill.
 But their true sense and purpose is almost lost and hidden from us today.
-The important role of Suzanis through the ages was connected to the belief that magic forces were embroidered lovingly into their patterns by mothers and grandmothers.
-Patterns and motives carried talismanic, protective and well wishing embroidered messages.
+The important role of Suzanis through the ages was connected to the belief that magic forces were embroidered into their patterns.
+These motifs carried talismanic, protective and well wishing embroidered messages.

-The magnificent floral designs are symbols from an Islamic paradise garden.
-From the ancient Persian concept of the Garden of Eden with its Tree of Life, as depicted in so many Persian silk carpets.
-The design elements as seen in the garden of the great Taj Mahal is a perfect example and model for many Suzanis.
+In the vast Central Asian arid desert heavenly gardens of eden was embroidered into suzani dowry pieces symbolizing the undamaged world and earthly paradises as wished by the young brides.
+Each suzani drawing came to represent the image of an ideal universe, where balance and harmony and the unity of magic and beauty in everlasting beautiful nature, were very important features.
+The magnificent floral designs are symbols and motifs from an Islamic paradise garden, from the ancient Persian concept of the Garden of Eden with its Tree of Life, as seen depicted in so many Persian silk carpets.
+The design elements as seen in the garden of the great Taj Mahal is a perfect example and model for many suzanis.

-In every authentic Suzani, you will find a small deliberate fault or unfinished area, as a reminder that man is not without mistakes, and also expresses the dream of the mother that her daughter will be then be inspired to continue in the art of Suzani creation.
+In every authentic Suzani, you will find a small deliberate fault or unfinished area, as a reminder that man is not without mistakes, and also expresses the dream of the mother that her daughter will be then be inspired to continue in the art of suzani embroidery and creation.